 When the lift control lever is pulled back, the spool on the first block is moves to lift position.

-The oil from hydraulic gear pump(1) flows into main control valve(2) and then goes to the large chamber of lift cylinder(6) by pushing the load check valve of the spool.
-The oil from the small chamber of lift cylinder(6) returns to hydraulic oil tank(11) at the same time.
+The oil from hydraulic gear pump (1) flows into main control valve (3) and then goes to the large chamber of lift cylinder (6).

+The oil from the small chamber of lift cylinder (6) returns to hydraulic oil tank (12) at the same time.
 When this happens, the forks go up.